 - 34.7.1.
 The chairperson of the Research Committee (who may delegate this duty to the non-examining chairperson) must make sure that the examiners submit the human resources form and the bank account form and that these completed forms are submitted to the secretary of the Research Committee in order for payment to be processed to the examiners. - 34.7.2.
 The non-examining chairperson provides the student, supervisor(s), examiners and assessor (if any) with written feedback on the result (the outcome) of the examination.
-If there was a dispute between the examiners, a motivation for the final result should be provided.

-54 Calendar 2023 (Part 1 General) Postgraduate Qualifications para 6.7.14.
+If there was a dispute between the examiners, a motivation for the final result should be provided. - 34.7.3.
+The final report from the non-examining chairperson (together with the reports from the examiners and assessor (if any)) and the final decision of the Faculty Board are filed by the Research Committee for record purposes. - 34.7.4.
+Students are referred to paragraph 6.10 of the Yearbook 2024 (Part 1 General) Postgraduate Qualifications regarding the electronic submission of a master copy of the dissertation on SUNScholar after examination and before graduation.
+The last day for such electronic submission of doctoral dissertations for March and December graduation ceremonies is annually determined in the University's almanac which can be accessed here.